awesomedotnetcore/LambdaSharpTool/Docs/Module-Parameter.md

 <dt><code>Allow</code></dt>
 <dd>
-The <code>Allow</code> attribute can either a comma-separated, single string value or a list of string values.
+The <code>Allow</code> attribute can be either a comma-separated, single string value, or a list of string values.
 String values that contain a colon (<code>:</code>) are interpreted as IAM permission and used as is (e.g. <code>dynamodb:GetItem</code>, <code>s3:GetObject*</code>, etc.).
 Otherwise, the value is interpreted as a λ# shorthand (see <a href="../src/LambdaSharp.Tool/Resources/IAM-Mappings.yml">λ# Shorthand by Resource Type</a>).
 Both notations can be used simultaneously within a single <code>Allow</code> section.
 Duplicate IAM permissions, after λ# shorthand resolution, are removed.

 <i>Required</i>: No